javaGuruBY/rpaS2/homework/english/plehanova_Anastasia/lecture1/task2.md

 16. to uninstall
   Uninstall this programm if you need no more.
 17. to update
-  Every day in my computure updates different programms.
+  Every day in my computer updates different programms.
 18. to upgrade
   This application is upgraded every three months.
 19. to verify